agramian/bitbucket-snippets-git-backup/README.md

 1. Run the script from the command line.

-         python backup_bitbucket_snippets.py --workspace <your_workspace_slug> \
-                                             --auth-user <your_bitbucket_username> \
+         python backup_bitbucket_snippets.py --auth-user <your_bitbucket_username> \
                                              --auth-pass <your_app_password> \
                                              [options]

 ### Command-Line Arguments

+- `--auth-user` (Required): Your Bitbucket username for authentication.
+- `--auth-pass` (Required): Your Bitbucket App Password.
-- `--workspace` (Required): Your Bitbucket workspace ID (slug).
+- `--workspace` (Optional): Your Bitbucket workspace ID (slug).
 Snippets from this workspace will be targeted if `--snippet-ids` is not used.
 Also used as context for fetching specific snippets if their workspace info is missing.
-- `--auth-user` (Required): Your Bitbucket username for authentication.
-- `--auth-pass` (Required): Your Bitbucket App Password.
+Default to the value of `--auth-user` if not supplied.
 - `--output-dir` (Optional): The local directory where the Git backup repository will be created/updated.
 Defaults to `bitbucket_snippets_backup`.
 - `--api-base-url` (Optional): The base URL for the Bitbucket API.
 Defaults to `https://api.bitbucket.org/2.0`.